What Volunteers Need to Know Before They Go

 Q: Where do I park?

-A: For check-in at Home Base, you can park in the main parking lot at First United Presbyterian Church.
-After the introduction and safety brief, if possible, we strongly encourage carpooling to the work site if you are part of a volunteer group.
-City parking along the streets is permitted in De Pere, however all volunteers should be aware of the limited availability during business hours.
+A: For check-in at Home Base, public parking is along city streets surrounding Annunciation Church.
+After the introduction and safety brief, we strongly encourage carpooling to the work site if you are part of a volunteer group, whenever possible.
+City parking along the streets is permitted in Green Bay, with the exception of varying loading or no parking zones.
 Vehicles may have to park farther away from their work site due to the high demand and minimal availability of street parking.
+Q: Do I have to register online to join Rock the Block?

 Q: What are the specific addresses for each Rock the Block work site?